-When implementing an employee participation program or a stock option plan through the acquisition of own shares, it is important to bear in mind that treasury shares, unless acquired via subsidiaries pursuant to Section 66 of the Stock Corporation Act, are not dividend-bearing (Section 65 (5) Stock Corporation Act); hence, non-distribution of dividends - also with a view to obligatory holding periods from plan inception to exercise - contributes to the financing of the stock option plan.
+When implementing an employee participation program or a stock option plan through the acquisition of own shares, it is important to bear in mind that treasury shares, unless acquired via subsidiaries pursuant to section 66 of the Stock Corporation Act, are not dividend-bearing (section 65 (5) of the Stock Corporation Act); hence, non-distribution of dividends - also with a view to any obligatory holding periods from plan inception to exercise - contributes to the financing of the stock option plan.

 The possibility of selling own shares other than on the stock exchange or by public offering is essential, as the Company must be able to introduce internationally practiced remuneration models in order to remain in a position to attract executives and employees for the Group.

-Pursuant to Section 65 (1b), last sentence, of the Stock Corporation Act, the sale of treasury shares to employees, senior executives and/or members of the Management Board of the Company or of an affiliated company for the purpose of a stock option plan is justified by law.
-The sale of treasury shares to such persons is not subject to a resolution (i.e. separate approval) by the Annual General Meeting.
-These provisions equally apply to the transfer of shares to an employee participation foundation in the meaning of Section 4d (4) of the Income Tax Act.
+Pursuant to section 65 (1b), last sentence, of the Stock Corporation Act, the sale of treasury shares to employees, senior executives and/or members of the Management Board of the Company or of an affiliated company for the purpose of a stock option plan is justified by law.
+The possibility of selling treasury shares to such persons is not subject to a resolution (i.e. separate authorization) by the Annual General Meeting.
+These provisions equally apply to the transfer of shares to an employee participation foundation within the meaning of section 4d (4) of the Income Tax Act.

-5. Moreover, own treasury of the Company can be sold other than on the stock exchange or by public offering if the shares are used as transaction currency for the acquisition of companies, establishments, sub-establishments or shares in one or several companies in Austria or abroad.
+5. Moreover, treasury shares held by the Company can be sold other than on the stock exchange or by public offering if the shares are used as transaction currency for the acquisition of companies, establishments, sub-establishments or shares in one or several companies in Austria or abroad.

 UNIQA intends to continue its selective growth course in Austria and abroad on the basis of a consistent risk/return approach.
 Such growth can also be achieved through the acquisition of other companies or establishments.
 In legal terms, the acquisition of companies, establishments or sub-establishments can be structured as the purchase of certain assets (and liabilities) of a company, establishment or sub-establishment (asset deal) or as the acquisition of shares in a company (share deal).
-In the following, both types of acquisition of a company or (sub-) establishment are referred to as acquisitions.
+In the following, both types of acquisition of a company, establishment or sub-establishment, i.e. asset deals and share deals, are referred to as corporate acquisitions.